spe-uob/2020-HealthcareLake/api/README.md

 # Data Simulation Team

 The following instructions are meant to guide you on using our API.
 You do not need to download anything, but we would recommend testing it in Postman.
+We have provided you with an up-to-date API documentation that includes example requests and the option to generate code snippets in various languages [here](https://documenter.getpostman.com/view/12190139/TVsoFVgc).

 ## Usage